JamesSkemp/words/content/post/why-i-went-to-college-and-what-i-did-when-i-got-out.md

 +++
-title = "Why I went to college and what I did when I got out" summary = "A brief story on why I went to college and what I did when I got out." draft = false comments = true date = "2008-07-23T23:20:00-05:00"
+title = "Why I went to college and what I did when I got out" description = "A brief story on why I went to college and what I did when I got out." draft = false comments = true date = "2008-07-23T23:20:00-05:00"